intel-analytics/ipex-llm/docs/docs/getting-started.md

 ---
 ## **Before using BigDL**

-Apache Spark needs to be installed before you start using BigDL.

-BigDL provide both Scala/Java and Python API.

-To use BigDL *Scala/Java* API, you need first obtain or build the BigDL libraries.
-When writing programs, you need to ensure the SparkContext is created successfully and initialize BigDL engine before calling BigDL APIs.
-Refer to [Use Prebuild Libs](UserGuide/install-pre-built.md), [Build from Source](UserGuide/install-build-src.md), and [Run](UserGuide/run.md) for details about how to build BigDL and run a program in Scala.
+Before using BigDL, you need to install Apache Spark and obtain BigDL libraries.
+Then in your program, you need to ensure the SparkContext is created successfully and initialize BigDL engine before calling BigDL APIs.
+Navigate to *Scala User Guide/Install* or *Python User Guide/Install* for details about how to install BigDL, and *Scala User Guide/Run* or *Python User Guide/Run* for how to run programs.

-After installation, You can use Python API in an interactive shell, or run a program in commandline, or use Jupyter notebooks.
-Refer to [Python Install](PythonSupport/python-install.md) and [Python Run](PythonSupport/python-run.md) for details about how to install python and run python programs.

 ---